matt-heyda/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Market/README.md

 The analysis is carried out using **basic python** techniques, without the use libraries.

+### Skills Demonstrated:
+* The basics of programming in Python (arithmetical operations, variables, common data types, etc.)
+* List and for loops
+* Conditional statements
+* Dictionaries and frequency tables
+* Functions
+* Jupyter Notebook

 ## Sections within the Notebook:
 #### 1) Introduction
 #### 2) Opening and Exploring Data